craigtp/StampVer/README.md

 ## Source Code

-The program is written in C# using Visual Studio 2017.
-The solution consists of two projects, one for the StampVer utility itself which has no external dependencies, and one for the Unit Test project, which uses the NUnit 3 NuGet package for it's test framework.
+The program is written in C# targeting .NET 6.0.
+The solution consists of two projects, one for the StampVer utility itself which has no external dependencies, and one for the Unit Test project, which uses the NUnit 3 NuGet package for its test framework.

-You can build the solution with the built-in build functionality of Visual Studio.
+You can build the solution with the built-in build functionality of Visual Studio / JetBrains Rider or VS Code.
 Other than the NUnit3 NuGet package, the solution has no external dependencies.

-This project makes use of the [NDesk Options](http://www.ndesk.org/Options) class for parsing command line arguments.
+This project makes use of the [NDesk Options](http://www.ndesk.org/Options) class for parsing command line arguments (with some minor adjustments to make it compatible with .NET 6.0).

 ## Usage
 ```